jonathanwears/minesweeper/README.md

 - left click to reveal number from of adjacent tiles
 - Right click to place flag
 - Win by revealing all tiles and placing flags on all mines
+- Go back if you make a wrong move

 ## Screenshots